PEG Evidence Categories

 | Proteinโprotein interaction | PPI | Geneโs protein interacts with other disease-relevant proteins. |

-| Pathway or gene sets | SET | Gene is part of a known pathway or complex relevant to the phenotype. |
+| Pathway or gene sets | SET | Gene is part of a known pathway or complex relevant to the phenotype, e.g. results of enrichment analyses using Reactome or KEGG. |

-| Gene-based association | GENEBASE | Gene-based analysis of association of variants (common or rare) in gene with trait. |
+| Gene-based association | GENEBASE | Aggregated analysis of association of variants in gene with trait (e.g. SKAT, MAGMA, burden tests) . |

-| Expression | EXP | Gene is differentially expressed in relevant tissue or patients. e.g. the gene is highly expressed in phenotype-related tissues than others |
+| Expression | EXP | Gene is differentially expressed in relevant tissue or disease e.g. the gene is more highly expressed in phenotype-related tissues compared to others. |

 | Perturbation | PERTURB | Gene perturbation causes phenotype-relevant effects in lab or model organisms (knock out animal/cell line, human organoid). |

-| Biological Knowledge Inference | KNOW | Geneโphenotype relationships can be inferred based on known biology, even when there is no direct genetic or experimental evidence linking the specific gene or variant to the new phenotype.
-No references are provided. |
+| Biological Knowledge Inference | KNOW | Geneโphenotype relationships can be inferred based on known biology, without providing specific references or direct experimental evidence linking the specific gene to the phenotype. |

-| Genetically predicted trait association (TWAS/PWAS) | TPWAS | Geneโs genetically predicted expression or protein level is associated with phenotype.
-Transcriptome- or proteome-wide assocation studies |
+| Genetically predicted trait association (TWAS/PWAS) | TPWAS | Evidence from transcriptome- or proteome-wide association studies showing that geneโs genetically predicted expression or protein level is associated with phenotype, |

 Variant or Gene centric evidenceโ